-First of all I chose my sweet image from Sweet n' Sassy Stamps' Valentine Critters set (now retired but available in digital format HERE.).
+First of all I chose my sweet image from Sweet n' Sassy Stamps' Valentine Critters Stamp & Die Bundle.
 I stamped on Georgia Pacific White cardstock with VersaFine Onyx Black ink and embossed with WOW!
 Clear Detail Embossing Powder.
 I colored him with Copics and then cut him out using my Big Shot.
 Next I cut my toilet paper tube into strips about an inch and a half deep.

 I chose my paint colors to match tones in the image coloring.
 I used inexpensive acrylic paint for my two-tone background, painting large circles to "stamp" my cardboard in.
 I started with the lighter color, pink, and then used the same tube for the red.

-The key here, as stated in the video, is to have a light touch when you pounce on your paper.
+The key here is to have a light touch when you pounce on your paper.
 Sometimes I would have too much force, and then I got a few blobs of paint.

 Pounce as many times as you like to get the look you want.
 I wanted a more open look, so kept my pouncing to 3-4 times.

 I made a couple of sheets and will save the other pieces for another project later.
 I did find, on my second sheet, that the look is different depending on the color you begin with.
 I started with the red the second time, and put pink on top.
 Just experiment and see what you like!
 These photos are from the first sheet.